 Analytics can help us understand what humans do, what motivates them, and why it changes over time.
 The more we know about our target audience (our participants), the more informed decisions we can make to improve on the traditional carrots and sticks.

 Step 1: Leverage Your Existing Data Using Analytics Tools

-Data has a reputation for being overwhelming and commonly known for its boring side.
+Data has a reputation for being overwhelming and commonly known for its dull side.
 Fortunately, there are powerful tools that can provide you with actionable data in a clean and organized form.